HuseenKhan/Node_density_VS_FER_CSMA_CA/README.md

 ![User Input](user_input.png)

-At the end of the simulation, the terminal displays the error rate of each node.
+At the end of the simulation, the terminal displays the collision rate of each node.

 ![Simulation Result](simulation_result.png)